 What messages may appear?

 The specific messages depend on your iOS version.
-Only recent iPhone models (iPhone XR, XS, XS Max and later) display these messages.
+Only recent iPhone models (iPhone XR, XS, XS Max, and later) display these messages.

 iOS 15.2 and later

-What you can see by the model:
+What you'll see by model:

 - iPhone XR, XS, XS Max, and later (including iPhone SE 2nd gen): battery replacement history